torizon/aval/README.md

 An example can be found in the `meta-e2e-tests` folder.

-We have our test paylod (a container built from `meta-e2e-tests/Dockerfile`) that includes the bats-core framework.
-Test suites can be included in `example/suites` and for now we provide `example/suites/meta`, which contains two tests - one passing and one failing.
+We have our test payload (a container built from `meta-e2e-tests/Dockerfile`) that includes the bats-core framework.
+Test suites can be included in `example/suites` and for now we provide `example/suites/meta`, which contains two tests: one passing and another failing.

 `meta-e2e-tests/run-tests.sh` is a bash script that invokes the suite and returns a `report.xml` in the `/home/torizon` folder inside the container, which will be a shared volume with the hosts (that's how Aval gets the junit xml back).